Help us improve your experience.

 Element specifying the location of the session’s pre-inheritance candidate configuration.
 For normal configuration sessions, the value of the element is the location of the normal candidate database.
 For private configuration sessions, the value of the element is the location of the private candidate database.
 When the <get-configuration> database-path attribute is set to this value, the commit script retrieves the corresponding pre-inheritance candidate configuration.

 The $junos-context variable is a node-set.
 Therefore, you can access the child elements throughout a script by including the proper XPath expression.
-The following SLAX commit script writes a message to the system log file if the commit is performed during initial boot-up.
-The message is given a facility value of daemon and a severity value of info.
+The following SLAX commit script writes a message to the system log file if the commit occurs during the initial boot-up.
+The script assigns a facility value of daemon and a severity value of info to the message.
 For more information, see syslog().

-Python scripts must import the Junos_Context dictionary from the junos module to access the environment information provided to scripts.
-The names of the keys in the Junos_Context dictionary are identical to the names of the $junos-context nodes outlined in Table 2.
+Python scripts must import the Junos_Context dictionary from the junos module to access the environment-specific information provided to scripts.
+The keys in the Junos_Context dictionary are identical to the names of the $junos-context nodes outlined in Table 2.
 Nodes with child elements that are nested under the junos-context node such as user-context, op-context, and commit-context map to items in Junos_Context, where the key is the node name and the value is a dictionary of the node’s child elements.
 For example:

-The following example output displays the Junos_Context dictionary for an op script that was executed locally.
+The following example output displays the Junos_Context dictionary for a locally executed op script.
 Note that the op script input contains the op-context key, which in this scenario is empty.

 The following example output displays the Junos_Context dictionary for a commit script that was executed during a commit check operation.
 Note that the commit script input contains the commit-context key.